 Important notice: This post is about the legacy Nabto 4/Micro platform which has been superseded by the Nabto 5/Edge platform.
-Nabto Edge officially supports ESP32 – but the tutorial outlined in this post has not yet been migrated.
+Nabto Edge officially supports ESP32 – and there is a new tutorial for How to Make a Low-Cost ESP32-based Remote-accessible Camera using ESP32-CAM or ESP32-EYE Board available.

 In our former blog post ‘RTSP P2P streaming through Nabto‘, where we talked about how to create an app that enabled remote accesses to an RTSP camera, we used a large Linux-based camera.
 Later on, we have received many requests on how to do the same type of integration to a ‘low-cost’ WI-FI module-based camera – and that is exactly what we are going to cover in this blog post.